How to leave your California residency?

 Here's how it works:

-1. Residency determination: If you are deemed a resident of California, you are required to file California taxes even if you live abroad.
-The state's tax authorities may still consider you a resident based on various factors, such as the maintenance of a domicile, significant connections, or income from California sources.
+1. Residency determination: If you are deemed a resident of California, you must file California taxes even if you live abroad.
+The state's tax authorities may still consider you a resident based on various factors, such as the maintenance of a California domicile, significant connections to California, or income from California sources.

-2. Income from California: If you have income-producing assets in California, like rental properties or businesses, you are obliged to file state taxes on the income generated from these assets, despite living abroad.
+2. Income from California: If you have income-producing assets in California, like rental properties or businesses, you must file and pay California taxes on the income generated by these assets, despite living abroad.

 3. Global income: Like New York, California requires residents to pay state taxes on income earned worldwide, which means if you're considered a California resident, your global income is subject to California state tax.